-Visa & Immigration Update: Hong Kong Recognises Same-Sex Partnerships in Dependent Visa Applications
+Visa & Immigration Update: Hong Kong Recognises Same-Sex Partnerships in Dependant Visa Applications

 Background & Highlights

 Following our previous blog on the review of Hong Kong’s dependent visa policy regarding same-sex relationships, a new policy has been officially adopted.
-The Hong Kong Immigration Department has announced that the region will – for the first time ‒ recognise overseas same-sex partnerships when granting dependent visas.
-Effective 19 September 2018, a person who has entered one of the following scenarios (that is legally recognised by the local authorities of the place of celebration) will be eligible to apply for a dependent visa or entry permit into Hong Kong with an eligible employed partner/sponsor:
+The Hong Kong Immigration Department has announced that the region will – for the first time - recognise overseas same-sex partnerships when granting dependant visas.
+Effective September 19, 2018, a person who has entered one of the following scenarios (that is legally recognised by the local authorities of the place of celebration) will be eligible to apply for a dependant visa or entry permit into Hong Kong with an eligible employed partner/sponsor:

 - A same-sex civil partnership

 - An opposite-sex civil partnership